Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Sticking to the same ideas may work for a time, but eventually, you’ll need newer, more innovative ideas to help market your products or services,” Banchek adds.

 And don’t forget to make your meetings short and sweet.
 Track the length of time you spend on meetings on average using this employee time tracking dashboard.
 According to CoSchedule, in the first 15 minutes of your meeting, 91% of attendees are focused.
 This drops to 73% between the half-hour and three-quarters of an hour, falling even further to 65% after the 45-minute mark.

 Marketing reports need to be concise and crystal clear.
 Complicated jargon does not perform well in front of clients, so use layman-friendly language.

 Beth Adan of NisonCo PR & Marketing shares, “Rather than overwhelming clients with a vast amount of reporting data, you should break it down for them into a storyline that speaks directly to their goals, and show them how the data measures up.
 This way, you can track where performance does and doesn’t measure up to target your efforts for the next month of the campaign.”

-Instead of presenting everything in written form, jazz up your reports by adding visuals.
+Instead of presenting everything in written form, jazz up your reports by using reporting software that allows adding visuals.
 Charts and graphs are a lot easier to understand than pages and pages of numbers and boring text, so make good use of them.
 Browse through these client tracking dashboard examples for inspiration.